Nata8/Analytical_methods_in_cancer_genomics/covid_lineage.md

  **Index the reference genome**

- BWA first needs to construct FM-index for the refence genome. <br />
+ BWA first needs to construct FM-index for the reference genome. <br />
 `bwa index reference_covid.fasta` <br />

 **Make an alignment**